Voxbone? Who are they?

 Thank you for your email.
 We have already received a complaint regarding this telephone number.

-The DID +33182889060, even though it is assigned to one of our customers, another telecom operator, the number is still not validated.
+The DID +33182889060, even if it is assigned to one of our customers, another telecom operator, the number is still not validated.
 The number is sitting in a number holder application and has not been assigned to any end user.
 Our customer also checked and no calls were made from +33182889060.

 It seems that someone is using a telephone number to spoof Caller ID.
 Caller ID spoofing is the practice of causing the telephone network to display a number on the recipient's Caller ID display which is not that of the actual originating station.
 The term is commonly used to describe situations in which the motivation is considered malicious by the speaker or writer.
 Just as e-mail spoofing can make it appear that a message came from any e-mail address the sender chooses, Caller ID spoofing can make a call appear to have come from any phone number the caller wishes.